Last updated on January 25th, 2026 at 08:33 am

 Hotel Price Range: $100USD to $250USD+

-From my observations and experience in staying hotels around Tokyo, Shibuya hotels are more expensive than Shinjuku and Asakusa.
+Based on my observations and experience staying at hotels around Tokyo, I’ve found that Shibuya hotels tend to be more expensive than those in Shinjuku and Asakusa.

 Like anything else, you can find Shibuya hotel deals and discounts when the timing is right.